near/node-docs/docs/validator/validator-bootcamp.md

 ***What’s the current protocol upgrade that will increase the number of validators on Mainnet?***

-The next upgrade for mainnet validators will introduce Chunk-Only Producers.
-To find out more, please head to https://near.org/decentralize/ and register to become a Chunk-Only Producer.
+The next upgrade to increase the number of mainnet validators will introduce Chunk-Only Producers, and is currently slated for Q3 2022.
+To find out more about how to become a Chunk-Only Producer, please head to https://near.org/decentralize/ and register.

 ***How do I join NEAR as a validator on the Mainnet?
 What steps do I need to take?***

-1. Find out more about how to become a validator at https://near.org/validators/
+1. Find out more about how to become a validator, head to https://near.org/validators/
 2. Join the [Open Shards Alliance Server](https://discord.com/invite/t9Kgbvf) to find out more on how to run nodes and participate on the guildnet.

 ***What are the future plans for NEAR Protocol?***

-Please learn about the protocol roadmap here https://near.org/blog/near-launches-simple-nightshade-the-first-step-towards-a-sharded-blockchain/.
+Learn about the protocol roadmap here https://near.org/blog/near-launches-simple-nightshade-the-first-step-towards-a-sharded-blockchain/.

 ---